-The latest MBA and Executive MBA rankings from the Financial Times and The Economist establish one definitive trend in the world of business education – the popularity and success of joint MBA degrees.
+The latest MBA and Executive MBA rankings from the Financial Times establish one definitive trend in the world of business education – the popularity and success of joint MBA degrees.
 But what exactly is a joint programme, how does it differ from a dual or double degree and is this the right option for you at all?

 In a joint degree programme, participants have the opportunity to study at two different universities, sometimes even in different countries and continents, but in the end they receive one diploma.
 The programme format, structure, and curriculum are also designed collaboratively and they remain the same when programme participants transition to their second study location.